aim42/aim42/readme.md

 ### Learn more

 * our [project homepage](http://aim42.org) gives an overview
-* the [online method guide](http://aim42.github.io) provides all (currently available) details (this is our main artifact - currently under intensive development).
-The method guide is automatically updated with every commit pushed to the central repository by Travis-CI.
+* the [online method reference](http://aim42.github.io) provides all (currently available) details (this is our main artifact - currently under intensive development).
+The method reference is automatically updated with every commit pushed to the central repository by Travis-CI.

 ### Contribute